![]() deutsches Glossar |

 A light signal that indications are given by the position of two or more lights.

-POSITIVE TRAIN CONTROL (PTS)
+POSITIVE TRAIN CONTROL (PTC)

-An advanced Automatic Train
+An advanced

-Protection system that enforces movement
+automatic arain protection system that enforces movement

-authorities, all speed restrictions (signal and civil), and
+authorities, speed restrictions (signal and civil), and

 protection of roadway workers.
 This term is mainly used for